Medically reviewed by Drugs.com. Last updated on Jan 20, 2021.

 - Growths under the skin (nodules), particularly around scars or tattoos

-Sarcoidosis can affect the eyes without causing any symptoms, so it's important to have your eyes checked.
-When eye symptoms do occur, they may include:
+Sarcoidosis can affect the eyes without causing any symptoms, so it's important to have your eyes checked regularly.
+When eye signs and symptoms do occur, they may include:

 - Blurred vision